 Find out what’s already happened by reading the meeting summaries.

-Membership of the YCA comprises of 40 young people aged between 11 and 18 (or up to 25 for those with additional needs.)
+Membership of the YCA comprises of 42 young people aged between 11 and 18 (or up to 25 for those with additional needs).
 Each member serves for up to two years.
-The 40 members of the Youth Combined Authority represent 20 youth groups across Greater Manchester.
+The 42 members of the Youth Combined Authority represent 21 youth groups across Greater Manchester.

 Current youth organisation members include:

 The Youth Combined Authority also consists of a number of Working Groups, which have been established to bring particular projects to life.
 The Working Groups are open to anyone aged 11-18 (or up to 25 for those with additional needs) from Greater Manchester.
 The Working Groups tend to meet monthly in Manchester city centre.
-Previous Working Groups have focused on Curriculum for Life and Health, and now we are setting up a Climate Change Working Group which will help organise a Youth Green Summit in Summer 2020.
+Previous Working Groups have focused on Curriculum for Life and Health.
+We recently created a third Environment Working Group who are responsible in organising a Youth Green Summit in Summer 2020.

 We are always looking for interested young people to join the Working Groups.
 More information about can be found in these frequently asked questions.
 If you are interested please email email@example.com.